Lionel Corporation: As a holding company (1970–1993)

 After the Lionel Corporation sold the rights to manufacture trains to General Mills in 1969, the Modern Era began the following year with train products being reproduced and introduced.
-The Lionel Corporation itself would continue as a holding company, investing in various chains of retail stores and electronics companies while receiving royalties on toy train sales made by General Mills (later Lionel Trains, Inc.).
+The Lionel Corporation would continue as a holding company.
+It invested in various chains of retail stores and electronics companies while receiving royalties on toy train sales made by General Mills (later Lionel Trains, Inc.).
 In 1991, it sold its trademarks to Lionel Trains, Inc. for $10 million and eventually went out of business in 1993.